Abdominal pain

 Schedule a doctor’s visit

-Make an appointment with your health care provider if your abdominal pain worries you or lasts more than a few days.
+Make an appointment with a healthcare professional if your abdominal pain worries you or lasts more than a few days.

 In the meantime, find ways to ease your pain.
-For instance, eat smaller meals if your pain is accompanied by indigestion and drink enough fluids.
-Avoid taking nonprescription pain relievers or laxatives unless directed by your health care provider.
+For instance, drink enough fluids and eat smaller meals if your pain is accompanied by indigestion.
+Avoid taking nonprescription pain relievers or laxatives unless directed by a healthcare professional.